-In Wonder of Learning™, the entire School follows a Unit of Inquiry across multiple weeks, with guiding weekly questions to promote curiosity.
-For example, Unit 4 is “Comparing Simple Machines: How might we use these in our everyday life?”
-The guiding question for week one is: How do people get from place to place?
-From infants to pre-k, children will have unique ideas for how they connect to each unit.
+Our Wonder of Learning® framework makes it easy to stay connected to what your child is learning.
+Each School explores the same Unit of Inquiry over several weeks, guided by weekly questions designed to invite curiosity and discovery.
+For example, Unit 4 is all about “Comparing Simple Machines: How might we use these in our everyday life?”
+Week 1’s question is: How do people get from place to place?

-Here are some examples of what might be happening in a class at each age level during Unit 4, Week 1.
+Here are some examples of what might happen in a class at each age level during Unit 4, Week 1.

 Infants (0 – 12 months).
 Infants will focus on their rapidly developing body awareness and ability to control movements.
 Teachers will support their growing awareness by singing songs and observing movements in the mirror.
 One song from this week is, “This Is How I Move My Body” (to the tune of “Here We Go Round the Mulberry Bush”).